miguelgondu/blog_hugo/content/posts/2025-02-02/pcg-and-model-metrology.md

 # Another example: PCG use in Reinforcement Learning

 [PCG is already used to create agents that perform certain tasks in Reinforcement Learning]

+# A personal example: Super Mario Bros and discrete sequence optimization

 # Conclusion